georgie-z/web_voyager_project/README.md

 ### Instructions to run the AI agent

-1. Open web_voyager_bunnings.py, go to end of script (line 505) and edit the product you want to order and save (Optional).
-Example already provided in code
+Optional: To edit the product you want to order go end of web_voyager_bunnings.py and edit the question.
+Example is already provided in the code.

-2. In terminal or command prompt: python web_voyager_bunnings.py
+In terminal or command prompt:
+python web_voyager_bunnings.py